Nisinoon/Nisinoon/pages/Grammar/Grammar.md

   </div>
 </figure>

-Examples of formatives (all from Menominee):
+Examples of formatives (all from Bloomfield's analysis of Menominee):

 - ### Postradical extensions